-- Press the space bar to split your cell, or cells, in two.
+- Press the Space Bar to split your cell or cells in two.

-- Press “W” to eject mass.
+- Press W to eject mass.

-Movement is simple, though it takes some getting used to.
-As you move your mouse around, your cell will automatically move toward your mouse cursor.
+In the beginning, you are a tiny cell sitting in a vast expanse.
+As you move your mouse around or tap on your screen, your cell will automatically move toward your mouse cursor or taps.
 The game area is dotted with tiny, colored pellets.
 When your cell runs into pellets, it will consume them and grow larger.
 Eating pellets will also increase your score.